deveshm/connormcgarr.github.io/_posts/2022-03-11-type-confusion-part-1.md

 Secondly, let's go back for a second and talk about why our property values have a random `1` in the upper 32-bits (`001000000000001`).
 This `1` in the upper 32-bits is used to "tag" a value in order to mark it as an integer in ChakraCore.
 Any value that is prepended with `00100000` is an integer in ChakraCore.
 How is this possible?
 This is because ChakraCore, and most JavaScript engines, only allow 32-bit values, excluding pointers (think of integers, floats, etc.).
 However, an example of an object represented via a pointer would be a string, just like in C where a string is an array of characters represented by a pointer.
 Another example would be declaring something like an `ArrayBuffer` or other JavaScript object, which would also be represented by a pointer.

 Since only the lower 32-bits of a 64-bit value (since we are on a 64-bit computer) are used, the upper 32-bits (more specifically, it is really only the upper 17-bits that are used) can be leveraged for other purposes, such as this "tagging" process.
 Do not over think this, if it doesn't make sense now that is perfectly okay.
-Just know JavaScript (in ChakraCore) uses the upper 17-bits to hold information about the data type of the object (or proerty of a dynamic object in this case), excluding types represented by pointers as we mentioned.
+Just know JavaScript (in ChakraCore) uses the upper 17-bits to hold information about the data type of the object (or property of a dynamic object in this case), excluding types represented by pointers as we mentioned.
 This process is actually referred to as "NaN-boxing", meaning the upper 17-bits of a 64-bit value (remember we are on a 64-bit system) are reserved for providing type information about a given value.
 Anything else that _doesn't_ have information stored in the upper 17-bits can be treated as a pointer.

 Let's now update our `test.js` to see how an object looks when inline properties aren't used.